Miragon/egon.io/monorepo/egon/README.md

 This plugin integrates the open source tool [Egon.io](https://egon.io/) into Visual Studio Code.

 - See http://domainstorytelling.org for more information on Domain Storytelling.
-- For more information on how to use it please refer to the [User Guide](https://egon.io/howto)
+- For more information on how to use it, please refer to the [User Guide](https://egon.io/howto)

 > ‼️ This is a work in progress.